samjones00/docs/docs/_releases/2016-summary.md

 TypeScript has become a core part of our overall recommended solution that's integrated into all  ServiceStackVS's React and Aurelia Single Page App VS.NET Templatesoffering a seamless development experience with access to advanced ES6 features like modules, classes and arrow functions whilst still being able to target most web browsers with its down-level ES5 support.

-We've added even deeper integration with TypeScript in this release with several enhancements to the generated TypeScript DTOs which graduates TypeScript to a 1st class supported language that together with the new TypeScript `JsonServiceClient` available in the servicestack-client npm package enables the same productive, typed API development experience available in our other 1st-class supported client platforms, e.g:
+We've added even deeper integration with TypeScript in this release with several enhancements to the generated TypeScript DTOs which graduates TypeScript to a 1st class supported language that together with the new TypeScript `JsonServiceClient` available in the @servicestack/client npm package enables the same productive, typed API development experience available in our other 1st-class supported client platforms, e.g:

 ```ts
 client.post(request)